floragunncom/search-guard-docs/configuration.md

 The `cluster` entry is used to define permissions on cluster level.
 The `indices` entry is used to define permissions as well as DSL/FLS on index level.

 When a user make a request to elasticsearch then all defined roles will be evaluated to see if the user has permissions for that request.
 A request is always associated with an action and is executed against and index (or alias) and a type.
-If a request is executed against all indices (or all types) then the asterix ('*') can be used.
+If a request is executed against all indices (or all types) then the asterisk ('*') can be used.

 Every role a user has will be examined to determine if it allows the action against an index (or type).
 At least one role must match the request/action to be successful.
 If no role(s) match then the execution will be denied.